-The idea of using pictures as part of teaching maths was a rarity, but one idea that was introduced in the 1960s is now coming back into fashion in a big way – bar models!
+The idea of using pictures as part of teaching maths was a rarity, but one idea that was introduced in the 1960s by Jerome Bruner – is now at the forefront of maths teaching – the concrete pictorial abstract approach, most frequently seen in our increasing use of bar models!

 If you are unsure as to what they are, or perhaps need a reminder of just how effective the humble bar model can be, our excellent resources The Ultimate Guide to Bar Modelling will tell you.

 • How to introduce them into your school